Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Diagnosing Lyme Disease in Dogs

 The first thing you need to do is provide a thorough history of your dog’s health to your veterinarian.
-This will tell us which organs are being affected and if your dog has any history of medical issues.
+This will tell us which organs may be affected and if your dog has any history of medical issues.

-There are other ways a veterinarian might find it, like urinalysis, fecal examination, X-rays, and draining fluid from the joints.
+There are other ways a veterinarian might check organ functions and confirm the disease, like urinalysis, fecal examination, X-rays, and draining fluid from the joints.

 Veterinarian-doctor-removing-a-tick-from-the-Cocker-Spaniel-dog_andriano.cz_shutterstock